Totems: Ancestral Messengers of the Spiritual World

 Antitotem

-The role of the Antitotem
+The Role of the Antitotem

-Confronting Antitotem
+Confronting the Antitotem

 How to Identify Your Totemic Animal

-Traditional Methods for Identifying the Totemic Animal
+Traditional Methods to Identify the Totemic Animal

 Dreams and Visions